Updated: Sep 8

 Just breathe slowly, finding a rhythm that works for you.
 Getting relaxed and feeling safe is the important part.

 Now you're in your safe place.
-You have a breath rhythm.
+You have a breathing rhythm.
 Now put your hand on your heart, belly, or where ever feels like your center.
 For me, it is usually my heart area.

 Now rest there.
 This is where your body/emotion scan begins.

-Now with your hand on resting on your center, listen.
+Now with your hand resting on your center, listen.
 You are listening to what your inner voice is saying to you.
 You are listening to how that voice prompts you.
 Sometimes it takes time to winnow it down because we are layered, sometimes it's because we feel multiple feelings at once, or we are riddled with anxiety.
 This is where I rely on the first thought, best thought method, it hasn't let me down.
 This method is trust your first thought first, especially where your feelings are concerned.
 This doesn't mean you go straight to who you think the perpetrator was and rip them a new one.
 It means you sit with that feeling and let it be felt.